no10ds/DEPRECATED-rapid-api/docs/guides/contributing/dev-usage.md

 | Client app | Client Token | Permissions | `WRITE_PUBLIC`, `READ_PRIVATE` | No specificity at the domain or dataset level, only sensitivity  |

-The "action" component of a permission (`READ`, `WRITE`, etc.) is used only in the matching logic when a request is made and compared to the specified scope assigned to the endpoint being accessed.
+The "action" component of a permission (`READ`, `WRITE`, etc.) is used only in the matching logic when a request is made and compared to the specified permission assigned to the endpoint being accessed.

 ## Handling Exceptions